 Learn how to be more present in the moment.

 Learn about your nervous system and survival responses.

 Build a relationship with your nervous system.

-Use this relationship with your nervous system to work through the problems and issues that you want to address in therapy.
+Use this relationship with your nervous system to work the issues you want to address in therapy.